KhosroBahrami/ObjectDetection_SSD_for_Mobile_Tensorflow/README.md

-# ObjectDetection for Mobile Applications using Tensorflow:
+# ObjectDetection for Mobile Applications using Tensorflow